 Find out what is working for them and what is not.
 All this information will help you, and you will not make the same mistake as them.

 Also, it will help you in finding what type of work you want to do and what clients’ demands you need to cater to.

 5. Not matching the brand with your style of work

 Always have a brand image that matches your style of work.

 If you prefer doing bold photo shoots in adventurous locations, but your website and logo have soft colors and soothing font, it will never do justice to your bold style of work.

 A bold style needs bold and dark colors, and all the branding needs to be done keeping your art in mind.

-Branding is not just about logo, it’s also about your personality, and a client notices everything so take your time.
+Branding is not just about a logo, it’s also about your personality, and a client notices everything so take your time.
 Figure out your style of taking photos and match it with your brand.
-Take time, research well before diving into the branding world and there would be no mistakes.
+Take time, and research well before diving into the branding world and there would be no mistakes.